-Ever the good employee, I gave over 60 days notice to help finish projects, interview new candidates for my position and make sure it would be a smooth transition for everyone.
+Ever the good employee, I gave over 90 days’ notice to help finish projects, interview new candidates for my position, and make sure it would be a smooth transition for everyone.

-I’m feeling the pressure to wrap up jobs, let clients know that they will have a new project manager and make sure my coworker is up to speed on all my projects.
+I’m feeling the pressure to wrap up jobs, let clients know that they will have a new project manager, and make sure my coworker is up to speed on all my projects.

 I’ve been struggling to stay focused and am distracted by all the change that is happening in my life.

-Making the decision to leave my full time job to become a freelancer was tough, but looking back there were definitely signs that it was time to leave my job.
+Making the decision to leave my full-time job to become a freelancer was tough, but looking back there were definitely signs that it was time to leave my job.

 Why it’s time to quit your job

-I’m burnt out
+You’re burnt out

 I love my career, but the work I do at my day job is no longer exciting to me.
 There’s not as much creativity as I’ve had at previous jobs and it’s become more monotonous.
-I dread going in and have to remind myself I can get through the work day.
+I dread going in and have to remind myself I can get through the workday.

 I used to have a sense of excitement when I started working with new clients and gratification when I completed a job, but I haven’t had those feelings in a while.

-I’m tired of asking for things
+You’re tired of asking for things

-My job is more stressful than it needs to be
+Your job is more stressful than it needs to be

 Lack of free time